pgroonga/pgroonga.github.io/reference/create-index-using-pgroonga.md

 * `passage_prefix = '${PASSAGE_PREFIX}'`

-  * Specify according to the language model.
+  * Specify this according to the language model.

 * `query_prefix = '${QUERY_PREFIX}'`